LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 6.26.TBD
 *Released*: TBD
+- Issue 52658:
-- Issue 52658: Use raw values for units and stored amounts in `BulkUpdateForm`
+  - Use raw values for units and stored amounts in `BulkUpdateForm`
+  - Don't show text about "Edit with Grid" if that button won't be shown

 ### version 6.26.7
 *Released*: 20 March 2025